 The last three volumes of Max Ernst's five-part masterpiece of surrealist collage, from 1934.
 This is not a reprint. £450, £600, £600.

-Vol. 2, Parts I & II OEUVRES DE 1912 A 1917 (through to) Vol. 17 OEUVRES DE 1956 A 1957 A good early run of 17 volumes (in 18) of the original edition of Zervos's famous 33 (in 34) volume fully illustrated catalogue of Picasso's work, in later lightly worn green cloth, 32 x 25 cm, with gilt titles to spine.
+Vol. 2, Parts I & II OEUVRES DE 1912 A 1917 (through to) Vol. 17 OEUVRES DE 1956 A 1957.
+A good early run of 17 volumes (in 18) of the original edition of Zervos's famous 33 (in 34) volume fully illustrated catalogue of Picasso's work, in later lightly worn green cloth, 32 x 25 cm, with gilt titles to spine.
 Each with a bookplate from the Courtauld Institute of Art, inside front cover, stamped 'Withdrawn from Stock', their library barcode on small label to front endpaper, some other stamps, and 'Courtauld Institute' in gilt to foot of spine.
-Binding of Vol. 5 weak,...
+Binding of Vol. 5 weak, with hinges...
 Read More

 Lithograph mounted on franked envelopes signed with initials in ink by David Hockney.
 From an edition of 250.
 As a consequence of the prolonged postal strike of 1971, Hockney along with a group of British artists, published "Culture Carriers Stamp Out Art" to raise funds for striking workers.
 Single lithograph by Hockney signed, £700.